K-lin99/Melodica/README.md

 ![Playlist-Site](https://user-images.githubusercontent.com/73728907/219442997-17788825-2561-455b-912a-2905b3bfd125.png)

-The user can also check the track on the Melodica app which allows him to favorite or unfavorite the track.
+The user can also check the track on the Melodica app which allows them to favorite or unfavorite the track.

 ![Track](https://user-images.githubusercontent.com/73728907/219443480-f2bffa5d-8422-45c2-ae80-be04c51bf27b.png)